 How to fix recovery mode Android not working?
-Read the below guide and learn handy ways to come out of recording mode not working problem on your Android device.
+Read the below guide and learn handy ways to come out of recovery mode not working problem on your Android device.

 Step 1.
-Once getting a No command error on your device’s screen, try one of the following buttons at the same time for two to five seconds.
+Once getting a No command error on your device’s screen, try the following key combinations to boot Android into recovery mode:

 While you try different key combinations, ensure to give a space of a few seconds between each attempt in order to give your phone some time for processing the command.

 Step 2.
 This key combination would probably resolve the No Command error as well as open the recovery mode on your Android device.